Writing a business plan helps you:

 What is your pricing policy?

-- Explain how price-sensitive your products are.
+- Explain how price-sensitive your customers are.

 - Look at each product or market segment in turn.
 Identify where you make your profits and where it may be possible to increase margins or sales.
 Set your pricing accordingly.